cybergarage/uecho/doc/uecho_overview.md

 To implement IoT controller or devices of [ECHONET Lite][enet], developer had to understand and implement the communication middleware specification such as the message format and base sequences.

 The uEcho is inspired by reactive programming too.
-Using the uEcho, developer must only to set basic listeners to implement the devices and controllers because uEcho handle other requests such as request and notification requests automatically.
+Using the uEcho, developer must only to set basic listeners to implement the devices and controllers because uEcho handles other requests such as request and notification requests automatically.

 ![listener](img/uecho_framework_listener.png)